 Virtustream and AWS are two differently positioned cloud service providers.
-AWS is the largest cloud provider in the world by far and was the early pioneer in the public cloud.
+AWS is the largest cloud provider globally and was the early pioneer in the public cloud.
 Virtustream is a niche private cloud provider.
 AWS provides support for a wide variety of applications, which Virtustream is focused on SAP.

-Virtustream bristles as the comparison of AWS as a direct competitor.
+Virtustream bristles at the comparison of AWS as a direct competitor.
 This is explained in the following quotation by the CEO of Virtustream.

 “While AWS focused on serving scale-out cloud native applications, we architected our cloud platform to solve a different engineering problem: to run scale-up, I/O-centric enterprise applications that require higher availability and security.” – Diginomica

 Part of this quote is more marketing positioning than a reflection of reality.
 Here are some interesting points.

 - Scalability: It is unlikely that Virtustream can scale up to more than AWS, that it has higher availability than AWS.

 - I/O: The points around I/O might be correct.